roachfire/roachlab/htpc/README.md

 - Search for a show you like and click on it.
 Make sure that the media is being stored in the proper root folder for the service.
 - Select the monitor settings you want and your preferred quality profile (for testing purposes, I recommend leaving the quality profile at "Any".
 - Check `Start search for missing <mediatype>` and click `Add <medianame>`.
-- Go back to the Transmission webUI and see if Torrents for your meida start to appear.
+- Go back to the Transmission webUI and see if Torrents for your media start to appear.
 - Wait for the Torrents to finish and see if the media starts to show up in your Plex Media Server.
 - Repeat the test for the rest of your applications.
+- Mess around with the quality profiles to suit your needs.
 If everything is working properly, your htpc setup should done and ready to go.